rust-lang/book/README.md

 ## Spellchecking

-To scan source file for spell errors, you can use `spellcheck.sh` script.
+To scan source files for spelling errors, you can use the `spellcheck.sh` script.
 It needs a dictionary of valid words, which is provided in `dictionary.txt`.
-If script produces a false positive (say, you used word `BTreeMap` which script considers invalid) you need to add this word to dictionary file (in any place in the file, but you can keep sorted order for consistency).
+If the script produces a false positive (say, you used word `BTreeMap` which the script considers invalid), you need to add this word to `dictionary.txt` (keep the sorted order for consistency).

 ## Converting Windows newlines to Unix